hyunsuk-ko/MonteCarloSimulator/README.md

 ## Manifest
-Type below to your shell.
+Type below to your shell to checkout file listings.
 ```
 !ls -lR
 ```